evgeni-g-georgiev/Bulgarian_Stock_Market_Price_Prediction/README.md

 The performance of selected models is evaluated using a simple investment strategy.
 The strategy involves buying or selling the index based on the model's predictions of whether the index will open higher or lower.

+The idea is to go long or short the index upon exchange open and unwind the position after 30 minutes.

-The effectiveness of the strategy is compared to traditional long-only investment approaches.
-Despite potential fluctuations in accuracy, the strategy aims to capitalize on significant price movements, potentially outperforming conventional investment methods.
+The effectiveness of the strategy is compared to the long-only performance during the same 30 minute period post the exchange open.
+Despite potential fluctuations in accuracy, the strategy seems to identify well and capitalise on significant price movements.

 ## How do I run the code myself?